Clojure

 ;= "Line from ( 5 , 10 ) to ( 10 , 20 )"

-Rather than explicitly binding each variable, we describe the bindings based on their sequential order.
-That’s a pretty weird statement, "describe the bindings," so let’s look at it again.
+Rather than explicitly binding each variable, we describe where the values for the bindings can be found, based on their sequential order.

-We have a data structure my-line that looks like this, [[5 10] [10 20]].
-In our destructuring form we will create a vector containing two elements, p1 and p2, each of which are vectors themselves.
-This will bind the vector [5 10] to the symbol p1 and the vector [10 20] to the symbol p2.
+We start with a data structure my-line that looks like [[5 10] [10 20]].
+In the destructuring form we describe the structure of the data as a vector containing two elements, p1 and p2, each of which are vectors themselves.
+This form binds the vector [5 10] to the symbol p1 and the vector [10 20] to the symbol p2.
 Since we want to work with the elements of p1 and p2 rather than the structures themselves, we destructure p1 and p2 within the same let statement.
-The vector p1 looks like this, [5 10], so to destructure it, we create a vector containing two elements, x1 and y1.
+The vector p1 looks like this, [5 10], so to destructure it, we describe its form as a vector containing two elements, x1 and y1.
 This binds 5 to the symbol x1 and 10 to the symbol y1.
 The same is repeated for p2 binding 10 to x2 and 20 to y2.
 At this point, we now have everything we need to work with our data.

 Sequential Destructuring